Second Holocaust: Existential threats to the State of Israel

-In 2018, Israeli Prime Minister Benjamin Netanyahu said "Iran wants a second Holocaust" and to "destroy another six million plus Jews", after his Iranian counterpart described Israel as a "malignant cancerous tumor".
-In 2020, he expressed that because it has "an independent state and a strong army", "The State of Israel will do whatever is necessary to prevent another Holocaust."

 Mike Pence, former Vice President of the United States, said in 2019 that "The Iranian regime openly advocates another Holocaust and seeks the means to achieve it", referring to the Iranian nuclear program.

 This tendency has been criticized by some Israelis.
 For example, in 2017 President Reuven Rivlin said that he disagreed with Begin's invocation of "another Treblinka": "According to this approach, the justification for the existence of the State of Israel is the prevention of the next Holocaust.
 Every threat is a threat to survival, every Israel-hating leader is Hitler ... any criticism of the State of Israel is anti-Semitism."
 He said that the approach was "fundamentally wrong" and "dangerous".

+The October 7 attacks in 2023 have been likened to events of the Holocaust by many Israeli Jews, including Holocaust survivors, as well as world leaders such as the Israeli prime minister Benjamin Netanyahu and the US president Joe Biden.
+The phenomenon of Israel's Holocaust survivors mourning much-younger soldiers lost on October 7 was described as a reversal of roles.

+Following Israel's strike on Iran's nuclear infrastructure in June 2025, Netanyahu said on American television, "We will not have a second holocaust, a nuclear holocaust”.

+One-state solution

+Writing on Arutz Sheva, Steven Plaut referred to a one-state solution as the "Rwanda Solution", and wrote that the implementation of a one-state solution in which a Palestinian majority would rule over a Jewish minority would eventually lead to a "new Holocaust".

 Antisemitism

 Some Holocaust survivors have expressed fear that rising antisemitism in the 21st century could lead to another Holocaust.
 Israel Meir Lau, former Ashkenazi Chief Rabbi of Israel and a Holocaust survivor, said that while another Holocaust was possible, "this time, the fact that we have a Jewish state that deters Israel's haters, the fact that we have the Israel Defense Forces, and the fact that we have won wars decisively, makes things starkly different".

-According to one survey, 58% of Americans believe something like the Holocaust could happen again.
+According to a 2020 survey, 58% of Americans believe something like the Holocaust could happen again.